Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation: Experiment

 Given that the resolution of vision foundation models (VFMs)~\cite{dinov2reg, clip,align, siglip,siglip2} is typically $336\times336$, while \ours represents images with fixed 256 tokens by default, it's comparable to vanilla tokenizers~\cite{vqgan,vqgan-lc, llamagen}.
 Thus, we train the tokenizer on $336\times336$ images.
 Except this, we keep the training settings unchanged as LlamaGen~\cite{llamagen}.
 During evaluation, the reconstructed images of $336\times336$ are resized to $256\times256$ for evaluation, which is consistent with the evaluation procedure in LlamaGen~\cite{llamagen}.

 \textbf{Class-conditional Autoregressive Image Generation.} Following the generation procedure in LlamaGen~\cite{llamagen}, the AR models first generate images of $336\times336$ and then resize them to $256\times256$ for evaluation.
 Considering computational costs, we set the training duration based on the number of models' parameters.
 Models with fewer than 1B parameters are trained for 300 epochs, while the remaining models are trained for 200 epochs.
 Beyond the resolution and training duration, all models are trained with the same settings as LlamaGen~\cite{llamagen}.
-Furthermore, in our experiments, AR generation is conducted with both classifier-free guidance (CFG) and a CFG-free protocol.
+Furthermore, we also incorporated the same VFMTok into the RAR~\cite{rar} autoregressive generation framework, with all training settings remaining consistent with RAR~\cite{rar}.
+Additionally, in our experiments, AR generation is conducted with both classifier-free guidance (CFG) and a CFG-free protocol.

 \textbf{Evaluation metrics.} To evaluate image generation performance, we use Fréchet inception distance (FID)~\cite{fid} and Inception Score (IS)~\cite{is} as the main metrics to measure the generation quality of different models.
 In addition, sFID, Precision, and Recall~\cite{prec_recall} are also reported following~\cite{llamagen}.